sveltia/sveltia-cms/README.md

 - The Help menu provides all links to useful resources, including release notes, feedback and support.
 - Users can customize the application with various settings.
 - Never miss out on the latest features and bug fixes by being notified when an update to the CMS is available[^31].
 Then update to the latest version with a single click[^66].
-- The screenshots above are worth a thousand words, but read on to learn about many other improvements in detail.

 ### Better performance